Ars Technica: Russia has plans to compete with SpaceX - however there are weak points

 Space X has launch contracts - it’s a matter of company life, as it is private, and in Russia, contracts - I drank the opportunity, because our companies do not care for failure - they are state-owned, there will always be money, there will always be something to cut.

 bully To the captain, mana.
 And how much money did the specific states blow from their own budget of these very United States of America?
 It’s quite a budget $.
-Let me guess - well, this is not federal money from the USA budget. bully And the order goes to him from NASA.
-So we have NO DIFFERENCE with the state-owned company!
+Let me guess - well, this is not federal money from the USA budget. bully And the order comes from their NASA.
+So we have NO difference with the state company!

 1. 0